Hawkesbury Jets AFC

-Nor-West Jets Australian Football Club are an Australian rules football club based in Sydney, Australia.
-The club colours are blue and white.
-The Jets have teams in the Third and Fifth Divisions of the Sydney AFL league.
+Hawkesbury Jets Australian Football Club are an Australian rules football club based in Sydney, Australia.
+Previously known as Nor-West Jets (2001-2021), the club colours are red, white, and black.
+The Jets have teams in the Third and Fifth Divisions of the AFL Sydney league.

 The Jets home ground is Bensons Lane located in the north-western Sydney suburb of Richmond.